Refactoring-Bot/Refactoring-Bot/README.md

 ## How to use this bot

 1. Install MySQL and configure it.
 (Create a MySQL Connection and a user who can access it)
+2. Import the project as maven project to your IDE.
-2. In your IDE, open the application.yml file and fill the example values with your own.
+3. In your IDE, copy the application_example.yml file, rename it to application.yml and fill the example values with your own.
-3. Run the project as as Spring-Project.
+4. Run the project as Spring-Project.
-4. Either your browser will open the Swagger-UI (automated GUI) automatically or visit 'http://localhost:YOUR_PORT/swagger-ui.html'.
+5. Either your browser will open the Swagger-UI (automated GUI) automatically or visit 'http://localhost:YOUR_PORT/swagger-ui.html'.
-5. Go to the Configuration-Controller and create an configuration.
+6. Go to the Configuration-Controller and create a configuration.
-6. If successful, go to the Refactoring-Controller and perform refactorings with comments from pull-requests of GitHub or from a static code analysis of SonarCube.
+7. If successful, go to the Refactoring-Controller and perform refactorings with comments from pull-requests of GitHub or from a static code analysis of SonarCube.
 You will have to chose the configuration you want to use with the Configuration-ID.